art4711/avlgen/README.md

 Since we don't have generics and there's no pre-processor and we can't commit pointer atrocities we `go generate` the necessary code instead.

+## Why?

+I needed something like a map, but ordered.
+And I don't like my data structures slow and inefficient.
+So I made this.

+Embedded data structures have the advantage that they require no additional memory allocation on most operations.
+Everything that's needed to keep track of the data is part of the data.
+This allows an implementation with little overhead.
+Fast, memory efficient and self-contained.

+A common criticism of embedded data structures is that they lead to lifetime management issues.
+It's easy to forget to remove a struct from a list/tree before freeing it.
+It's not really a problem here because garbage collection.
+We can't get dangling pointers.

 ## How?

 Read the [documentation](https://godoc.org/github.com/art4711/avlgen/cmd/avlgen).